 hey so I was wondering if you haven't read a book called Princesses of the Midnight Ball?
 If not, then your story is definitely clever AND original.
 If you have(and I'm not judging, I do this too on accident) you may be writing pretty much the same story as Midnight Ball and not even realize that that's where you got the idea from.
 Maybe just check yourself against her story.
 If you have other ideas and your's will be a different take, then I suggest changing the names of the characters and a few other things. :) Take my advice or don't. -Ellie

-12 months ago Marae Keenly said:
+almost 4 years ago Marae Keenly said:

 I love how it starts out as this idyllic kingdom fairy tale, something that could be told as a bedtime story, but it turns into something much more complex, with interesting characters.
 I'm only on chapter 5 now, but I will keep reading!

-about 1 year ago Kayla Thaler said:
+almost 4 years ago Kayla Thaler said:

 I read the first chapter and I have to say this is very good, but there wasn't a hook in the beginning to keep me wanting to read.
 Also, I was confused on all the character and who was speaking when.
 Maybe, have a couple speak and introduce the rest by them doing something.
 You don't have to introduce a character by making them speak.
 I did like the concept though.
 Good job.